 Fortunately, the survival rate for snake bite victims has increased.
 The increased survival rate is due to two primarily reasons:

 2. Quick actions by informed pet owners

 AVDH offers the canine rattle snake vaccine.
 The initial vaccination can be administered at 12 weeks of age.
 A booster is required 4-6 weeks after the initial vaccination.
 The vaccine works by stimulating your dog’s immunity to defend against harmful toxins.

 Quick Actions by Owners

 Even if your dog has been vaccinated with the rattlesnake vaccine, it should be taken to a veterinarian for evaluation and care if a snake bite is suspected.
 We can determinate additional treatment if necessary.
-For example, fluids and antibiotic treatment may be needed.
+For example, fluids, and antibiotic treatment may be needed.

 Dogs not given a Rattlesnake Vaccine have a more difficult time of recovery; however, bites are still treatable.
 When your dog has been bitten:

 - Try to identify the snake by taking note of its size, color patterns and the presence of a rattle

 - Look your dog over carefully for fang marks, noting that there may be more than one bite wound

 - Keep your dog as quiet as possible

 - Get to a veterinary hospital for further consultation (come see us!)